sintaxi/surge/README.md

 [![NPM](https://nodei.co/npm/surge.png?global=true)](https://nodei.co/npm/surge/)

 This is the CLI client for the surge.sh hosted service.
-Its what gets installed when you run `npm install -g surge`.
+It's what gets installed when you run `npm install -g surge`.

-This CLI library manages access tokens locally and handles the upload and subsiquent reporting when you publish a project using surge.
+This CLI library manages access tokens locally and handles the upload and subsequent reporting when you publish a project using surge.

 ## Usage

-It's easier to show than tell so lets get to it!
+It's easier to show than tell so let's get to it!
 The following command will deploy the current working directory to the surge servers where the application will be available at sintaxi.com.

     $ surge ./ sintaxi.com